What is rabies?

 Can I catch rabies?

-If you are bitten by any animal that may be rabid, you should immediately wash the wound thoroughly with soap and water and seek the advice of a doctor without delay.
-Suspicious animals include stray or feral dogs or cats and any wild animal, particularly if the animal is showing unusual behavior such as lack of fear of people, excessive salivation, or aggression.
-Post-exposure rabies treatment with serum or vaccine may be recommended and is very successful if given immediately after exposure.
+If you are bitten by any animal, you should immediately wash the wound thoroughly with soap and water and seek the advice of a doctor without delay.
+Any bite could mean mean rabies exposure.
+Suspicious animals include stray or feral dogs or cats, any wild animal, and unvaccinated pets (including those not up to date on their vaccines) particularly if the animal is showing unusual behavior such as lack of fear of people, excessive salivation, or aggression.

 Should my cat be vaccinated?